Subset and Superset are two fundamental concepts in set theory. Python also has built-in methods to support these concepts.

 print(custom_issubset(set_3, set_4)) # Output: True, check for empty sets

-• custom_issubset() function iterates through each element in set_1.
+custom_issubset()function iterates through each element inset_1.- For each element in

 Summary